unixorn/tumult.plugin.zsh/README.md

 ## Installation

-Tumult is packaged as a zsh plugin to make it easier to use if you're already using a zsh framework (I recommend [zgen](https://github.com/tarjoilija/zgen), it is wicked fast and also supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)'s internal plugins).
+Tumult is packaged as a zsh plugin to make it easier to use if you're already using a zsh framework.
+I recommend [zgen](https://github.com/tarjoilija/zgen), it is wicked fast and also supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)'s internal plugins.

 ### Bash / not using a framework

-If you're using bash, or aren't using a framework, you can either:

-* Clone this repository and add its bin directory to your `$PATH`
+If you're using bash, or aren't using a framework, just clone this repository and add its bin directory to your `$PATH`.

 ### [Antigen](https://github.com/zsh-users/antigen)